 At a time when it seems like all news is bad news, it’s worth celebrating a multi-year trend that’s largely flown under the radar: the long, steady decline in U.S. motor vehicle deaths.

 According to the, the raw number of U.S. motor vehicle deaths declined from 44,525 in 1975 to 32,675 in 2014.
 Those figures actually understate the impact, as the U.S. population grew significantly during that time — the rate of highway fatalities, measured per 100,000 population, roughly halved.

 The reasons for the decline in highway deaths are manifold.
-Advocacy groups like, whose relentless lobbying resulted in the passage of strict state drunk driving laws and fomented a social backlash against driving under the influence, certainly deserve credit.
+Advocacy groups like, whose relentless lobbying resulted in strict state drunk driving laws and fomented a social backlash against driving under the influence, certainly deserve credit.
 So do better driver education practices and basic safety systems such as airbags and traction control.

 The picture isn’t entirely rosy.
 Even as risky behaviors such as drunken driving become less common, new dangers are coming to the fore.
 As bloggernotes, distracted driving — driving while texting, eating, applying makeup — kills thousands every year.
 One road death is one too many.